borjaIgartua/borjaigartua.github.io/_pages/pronoide.md

         url: /pronoide/big-data/hadoop
         class: multiple_row_image bottom
     title: Big Data
-    excerpt: 'Two cuorses to understand what is behind big data, desmitify and master it.
-On both of them we try to implement a real enviroment to learn through the development who it works.
+    excerpt: 'Two courses to understand what is behind big data, demystify and master it.
+In both of them we tried to implement a real environment to learn how it works through the development.
 I gave **56 hours** of this kind of courses.'
     size: teaser-small
     url: "/pronoide/big-data"
     btn_label: "Read More"